bhopals/ESLNotes/APRIL-2022.md

       - A light was shining.

-- Clauses Beginning with Subordinating Conjunctions - Dependent Clauses c - Complete Sentence / F (Fragment - no subject, no verb, )
+- Clauses Beginning with Subordinating Conjunctions - Dependent Clauses `C` - Complete Sentence / `F` (Fragment - no subject, no verb, dependent clause, incolplete idea )

-1. C - Subject + Trans.
-Verb + Object
+1. Nestor shaved his bread - (C => Subject + Trans.
+Verb + Object)
-2. F - Dependent Clause started with Coordinating Conj.
+2. When I see her - (F - Dependent Clause started with Coordinating Conj.)
-3. F - No Subject
+3. Loves to read in the kitchen - (F - No Subject)
-4. Macey looks to look out of the Window. - C -
+4. Macey looks to look out of the Window. - (C)
-5. F - Dependent Clause
+5. If you really need my help - (F - Dependent Clause)
-6. C
+6. The nurse helped the sick doctor - (C)
-7. F - NO verb
+7. The incrediblly large scar on his nose - (F - No verb)
-8. F - Incomplete idea (?)
+8. Is a beautiful day - (F - Incomplete idea)
-9. C - (the dog)
+9. The dog barked all night along - (C)
-10. F - Dependent Clause
+10. Because the sun is so hot - (F - Dependent Clause)
-11. F - No Subject
+11. Every day, go to work early - (F - No Subject)
-12. F - Dependent Clause (Before lunch)
+12. After the very exciting game - (F - Dependent Clause)
-13. F
+13. Before lunch, Hanna worked out - (C)
-14. F - Incomplete Idea
+14. Never in my whole life - (F - No Subject and No Verb)
-15. F - Incomplete Idea
+15. Nancy loves - (F - Incomplete Idea)
-16. C
+16. Our teacher suggested - (F - Incomplete Idea)
-17. F - Dependent Clause
+17. Sarah dislikes fish - (C)
-18. F - Incomplete Idea
+18. Giovanni likes - (F - Incomplete Idea)
-19. C
+19. The family sang and danced all night.
+(C)

 # English Conversation - 11/APRIL/2022 (MONDAY)